andrii-alex/andrii-alex/README.md

 Here are some of the technologies and tools I'm familiar with:

-- Front-end: Vue.js, HTML, CSS, JavaScript, Flutter
+- Front-end: Vue.js, HTML, CSS, JavaScript
 - Back-end: CodeIgniter PHP, Express Node.js
 - Mobile: Flutter
-- Databases: MySQL
+- Databases: MySQL, MongoDB, PostegreSQL

 ## Contact